180 Promenade Cir #300, Sacramento, CA 95834

 Sacramento Tax Law Offices

 For any of your tax planning compliance and controversy needs in Sacramento, contact the Lawyers at The Tax Law Offices of David W. Klasing today.
-Our experienced Tax Lawyers offer a reduced-rate consultation on new cases or engagements.
-Call (916) 290-6625 or 800-681-1295 or contact us online today to schedule a reduce rate initial consultation at our Sacramento tax law offices, or at one of our other convenient locations across Southern California.
+Our experienced Tax Lawyers offer a reduced-rate initial consultation on new cases or engagements.
+Call (916) 290-6625 or 800-681-1295 or contact us online today to schedule a reduce rate initial consultation at our Sacramento tax law offices, or at one of our other convenient locations across Northern California.

 Dual-Licensed Sacramento Tax Attorney and CPA